dahlke/eklhad/README.md

 [![CircleCI](https://circleci.com/gh/dahlke/eklhad/tree/master.svg?style=svg&circle-token=e37d2b20028dc6e1a4c66a18688d04d29d1c7fef)](https://circleci.com/gh/dahlke/eklhad/tree/master)

 My personal web assets.
-I use this project to try out many different types of new web technologies, so it is highly overengineered.
+I use this project to try out many different types of new web technologies, so it is highly overengineered and shouldn't be used by anybody.

-### Requirements
+## Requirements

 - `make`
 - `git`